zhiburt/tabled/README.md

 ### Max width

 `MaxWidth` sets a maximum width of an object.
-While tinkering content we don't forget about its color.
+This preserves the text color correctly.

 ```rust
 use tabled::{TableIteratorExt, Modify, MaxWidth, object::Rows};